Abdullah al-Muhaysini: Tahrir al-Sham

 In January 2017, after attacks on Jabhat Ahl al-Sham by Jabhat Fateh al-Sham, Jabhat Fateh al-Sham was asked to desist by Muhaysini.

-Muhaysini, Abu Taher Al Hamawi, and Abdelrazzak Mehdi worked on the formation of the group Hay'at Tahrir al-Sham (HTS) in January 2017.
+Muhaysini, Abu Taher Al Hamawi, and Abdelrazzak Mehdi worked on the formation of the group Tahrir al-Sham (HTS) in January 2017.
 They are members of the group and appeared in its founding declaration.
 Attendance at a speech by Moheiseni was manipulated by drawing IDP impoverished people with promises of motorbikes and refrigerators through a raffle by HTS.

 Muhaysini and the Turkistan Islamic Party negotiated between Tahrir al-Sham and Liwa al-Aqsa in the Idlib Governorate clashes (2017).

 In late 2017, Muhaysini was reported to have defected from HTS.
+He later, in May 2023, apparently due to fear of being targeted by HTS, reportedly relocated to Turkey.

+Fall of the Assad regime

+Following the fall of the Assad regime in December 2024, Muhaysini visited the Umayyad Mosque in Damascus and held a speech.